 One of these groups is the COVID-19 Ventilator Rapid Response Team.
 This coalition includes UC Berkeley engineers, emergency room doctors, critical care physicians, and pulmonologists.
 They also have set up a website, VentilatorSOS.com, where you can fill out a form to indicate that you are interested in donating a CPAP or BPAP machine.

 Another group is the Ventilator Project.
 It has joined forces with the University of Rhode Island, the Rhode Island Commerce Corporation, and the Rhode Island Department of Health.
-They are collecting, refurbishing and modifying CPAP and BPAP machines to help hospitals that are treating patients affected by COVID-19.
-Collection sites are set up at designated fire station drop-off locations throughout Rhode Island.
+They are now working with low resource hospitals around the world to provide a simple ventilatory system for COVID-19 patients.
 Learn more at VentilatorProject.org.

 Frequently Asked Questions